 - The European Federation of Renewable Energy Cooperatives REScoop, is a growing network of 1,500 cooperatives and 1,000,000 European citizens.
-Via utilisation of Renewable Energy Sources, REScoop aims to inform and empower citizens to make the transition to active energy prosumers (consumers-producers) who will ultimately democratise the energy system.
+REScoop aims to inform and empower citizens to make the transition to active energy prosumers (consumers-producers) who, via utilisation of RES, will ultimately democraise the energy system.
 Under the supervision of REScoop several European projects have run in parallel; for instance REScoop plus which by encouraging energy solidarity119 and energy saving hopes to increase vulnerable households' energy efficiency.
-These actions intend to consult vulnerable low-income households' on power self-generation and facilitate access to the benefits generated by surplus energy 120 . - The initiative Interreg Europe COALESCCE121 is listed among the European programmes which invest in Energy Communities aiming to increase households' energy efficiency.
+These actions aim to facilitate vulnerable low-income households' engagement in power self-generation and their access to the collectively generated surplus of energy 120 . - The initiative Interreg Europe COALESCCE121 is listed among the European programmes which invest in Energy Communities aiming to increase households' energy efficiency.
 7 countries have joined the initiative - the United Kingdom, Spain, Italy, Bulgaria, Rumania and Hungary.
 One of its main objectives is to drive local energy investment through European Structural Funds that will be used by regions to finance energy generation projects through Energy Communities and to develop integrated action plans in order to materialise the vision for low-carbon economy. - Horizon 2020 Compile's 122 purpose is to highlight the means for emissions reduction and encourage clean energy production on islands.
-Listed among its main objectives is fostering the creation of Energy Communities to financially support vulnerable households and stimulating local actors in order to maximise societal benefits, adopt technological solutions and enable a large scale replication of successful business models.
+Listed among its main objectives are fostering the creation of Energy Communities to financially support vulnerable households and stimulating local actors in order to maximise societal benefits, adopt technological solutions and enable a large scale replication of successful business models.
 Pilot actions of the project are in progress in Spain, Portugal, Greece, Slovenia and Croatia with the aid of India and China.

-Apart from the desired transition from consumers to prosumers, energy bills reduction and energy poverty mitigation, the below-mentioned proposals will facilitate the release of adequate funds to accommodate energy needs and settle pending energy issues such as energy import, greenhouse gas emission fees etc. By adhering to the guidelines on buildings' energy upgrade programmes and social policies for financial and energy poor citizens, these funds will be allocated accordingly nationwide.
+Apart from the desired transition from consumers to prosumers, energy bills reduction and energy poverty mitigation, the below-mentioned proposals will facilitate the release of adequate funds to accommodate energy needs and issues such as energy import, greenhouse gas emission fees etc. besides the possibility to be allocated to energy efficiency support programmes targeting financially and energy vulnerable citizens.